etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 -----------------------------

-The branch length between one node an its parent is encoded as the :attr:`Tree.dist` property.
+The branch length between one node an its parent is encoded as the :attr:`dist` property.
 Together with tree topology, branch lengths define the relationships among nodes.